jgoldfar/miniconda3-latex-docker/README.md

 This container helps with compilation of latex sources without the need to maintain a LaTeX installation on your system.

-This repository is forked from blang's repository in order to add other packages needed for a CI setup.
+Forked from blang's repository in order to add other packages needed for a CI setup, this repository is minimally maintained and accepts PRs.
+Thank you!

 Setup
 -----